jayhuber/musicinterval/README.txt

-Readme file for the MUSICAL SCALE question type
+Readme file for the MUSICAL INTERVAL question type
 ===============================================

 A plugin for the learning management system moodle to provide population of a